ScottKirvan/OL2Cal/README.md

 - [x] open specified filename rather than hardcoded one
 - [ ] optionally write to file, insted of stdout [default]
 - [ ] change assumed hrs in day
-- [ ] use pattern matching / rules specified in a config file
+- [ ] use pattern matching / rules specified in a config file  - the problem is the changes required to parse certain filetypes - I'm thinking this might be abstractable to a certain degree
 - [ ] default config file location?
-- [x] input filename (can this be a pipe/redirect?)
+- [ ] handle output to file as well as stdout